ML4SCI/DeepLense/Transformers_Classification_DeepLense_Kartik_Sachdev/README.md

 <br>

 ### __Hyperparameter optimization__
-Modify the configuration of the model and training scheme from `T2TViT_RAY_CONFIG` in the [config file](/config/t2tvit_config.py).
+Modify the configuration of the model and training scheme from e.g. `TwinsSVT_RAY_CONFIG` in the [config file](/config/twinssvt_config.py).
 Then, the script can be run, for example:

 ```bash
 cd DeepLense/Transformers_Classification_DeepLense_Kartik_Sachdev